Share this post

 What is Brix?
 Brix is the measurement of sugar crystals in the water content in fruit measured with a refractometer.
 A few drops of juice are applied to the glass and then viewed through the eyepiece to read the measurement.

-A few drops of juice applied to the glass
+A few drops of juice is applied to the refractometer glass.

-View through the eyepiece to read the meaturement
+View through the eyepiece to read the measurement on a manual refractometer.

 You can learn more about the technical aspects and how refractometers are used here.